EmployeeIssues.comU.S. Employee Rights in Plain English

 Consider consulting an attorney if you don't feel comfortable negotiating a separation agreement on your own (or if your employer is forcing you to resign).

-Separation agreements are typically enforceable in the states, if they are reasonable in scope.
-Once signed, it typically takes a court decision to determine whether or not a particular separation agreement is reasonable in scope.
-But, the power of an attorney behind you might enable you to negotiate revisions to (or break) a separation agreement out of court.
+Once signed, it typically takes a court decision to determine whether or not a particular separation agreement is reasonable in scope, and whether or not the employee "knowingly and voluntarily" consented to the waivers within.
+But, the power of an attorney behind you might enable you to negotiate revisions to or break a separation agreement out of court.

 See About Employment Contracts and Agreements for additional information.